mugen609/bigbox-native-res-setup/PerfectAspectRatio.md

 ### **6. Enable the Shader (One-Time Setup)**

- 1. Launch Vita3K
+ 1. Launch a game with Vita3K

-     - You should see a brief "ReShade" banner at the top of the screen for ~1 second (this is normal and unavoidable)
+     - You should see a brief "ReShade" banner at the top of the screen for ~1 second, confirming reShade is on.

- 2. Boot any Vita game (You should see the reShade splashscreen)

- 3. Press the Home key on your keyboard (yes, needs a keyboard for this first-time setup)
+ 2. Press the Home key on your keyboard (yes, needs a keyboard for this first-time setup)

      -  The ReShade overlay menu appears

- 4. In the "Home" tab, find VitaAspectFix in the techniques list
+ 3. In the "Home" tab, find VitaAspectFix in the techniques list

- 5. Click the checkbox next to VitaAspectFix to enable it
+ 4. Click the checkbox next to VitaAspectFix to enable it

      - The image should immediately narrow slightly with thin black bars appearing on the sides

- 6. Press Home again to close the ReShade interface
+ 5. Press Home again to close the ReShade interface

- 7. Done!
+ 6. Done!
 ReShade will remember this setting and the shader auto-enables on every future launch

 ### Result
 Vita games now display in perfect native 30:17 aspect ratio with imperceptible black bars compensating for the difference from 16:9.
 Circles are perfectly round, UI elements match hardware proportions, etc..